nikolayyd/movies-pipeline/README.md

 This project implements an **ETL (Extract, Transform, Load) pipeline** for processing a Movies dataset.
 The pipeline reads data from a CSV file, cleans and transforms it, and loads it into a **normalized PostgreSQL schema** using SQLAlchemy ORM.

-The project uses a **staging table** for initial loading and multiple **many-to-many relationships**, typical for real-world data engineering workflows.
+The project uses a staging table to load raw CSV data, which is then transformed into typed fields and normalized tables.
+String arrays and JSON-like columns are parsed and expanded into separate tables, connected to movies through many-to-many relationships, reflecting real-world data engineering workflows.

 ---